-Seeking a granite look for your space but worried about the drawbacks of granite?
+Seeking a granite look for your space?
 Cambria quartz surfaces are a smart granite alternative, with beautiful quartz designs to suit any aesthetic and performance that no other stone can match.
-Unlike granite, Cambria quartz surfaces are completely nonabsorbent, never require sealing, and are protected by a transferable Full Lifetime Warranty.
+Cambria quartz surfaces are completely nonabsorbent, never require sealing, and are protected by a transferable Full Lifetime Warranty.
 Cambria’s Executive Vice President of Design Summer Kath shares 10 favorite Cambria quartz design picks for granite alternatives.

 Why Choose Quartz Countertops?